SevgiSr/Ezwrite-App/client/README.md

 -If I delete story I have to delete all of it's reference id's.
 Pull it from the user object or readingList object.

+# !!IMPORTANT: Don't use {upsert: true} in mongoose. (it creates new documents if the document was not found)

 # RQ Notes

 ## Controller has to return json